gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 tuples in homogenous form and will allow us to lift the 4096 element limit since we will no longer have type checker slow down issues.

-### Improved Tuple ABI of Swift's Calling Convention
+### Improve Scalability of Swift's Calling Convention Tuple ABI for Tuple with more than 6 elements

-We propose that we change Swift's calling convention so that a function that takes a homogenous tuple will have the new ABI.
-Easily, if we pass the homogenous tuple to a function with the normal ABI we can just destructure it and can provide a thunk for the old tuple ABI if we ever pass a non-homogenous tuple as an argument and or result of a homogenous tuple API.
+We propose that we change the Tuple ABI of Swift's calling convention for all new swift code where a Tuple has size > 6.
+This will fix scalability problems in the compiler (as shown by the quadratic behavior above) and improve performance for any code written with legacy code recompiled with the newer compiler as well as any code written to use large homogeneous tuples.
+We describe how we handle breaking the ABI incrementally and why we chose 6 in the ABI stability section below.

 ## Source compatibility